Architecture

 - Multiple I/O strategies: file path (default), memory-mapped files (

-memmap2), and in-memory byte slices — all feed into the same FFI parsing pipeline - Metadata preservation: SAS variable labels, format strings, and storage widths are persisted as Arrow field metadata, surviving round-trips through Parquet and Feather.
+- Metadata preservation: SAS variable labels, format strings, and storage widths are persisted as Arrow field metadata, surviving round-trips through Parquet and Feather.
 See TECHNICAL.md for details.